-There is no provision in DetNet for throttling DetNet flows, i.e., the transmission rate cannot be reduced via explicit congestion notification [RFC3168].
+There is no expectation in DetNet for App-flows to be responsive to congestion control [RFC2914] or explicit congestion notification [RFC3168].
 The assumption is that a DetNet flow, to be useful, must be delivered in its entirety.
 That is, while any useful application is written to expect a certain number of lost packets, the real-time applications of interest to DetNet demand that the loss of data due to the network is a rare event.

 Although DetNet strives to minimize the changes required of an application to allow it to shift from a special-purpose digital network to an Internet Protocol network, one fundamental shift in the behavior of network applications is impossible to avoid: the reservation of resources before the application starts. place, a network cannot deliver finite latency and practically zero packet loss to an arbitrarily high offered load.
-Secondly, achieving practically zero packet loss for unthrottled (though bandwidth limited) DetNet flows means that DetNet nodes have to dedicate buffer resources to specific DetNet flows or to classes of DetNet flows.
+Secondly, achieving practically zero packet loss for DetNet flows means that DetNet nodes have to dedicate buffer resources to specific DetNet flows or to classes of DetNet flows.
 The requirements of each reservation have to be translated into the parameters that control each DetNet system's queuing, shaping, and scheduling functions and delivered to the DetNet nodes and end systems.

 All nodes in a DetNet domain are expected to support the data behavior required to deliver a particular DetNet service.
 If a node itself is not DetNet service aware, the DetNet nodes that are adjacent to such non-DetNet aware nodes must ensure that the non-DetNet aware node is provisioned to appropriately support the DetNet service.
 For example, an IEEE 802.1 TSN node may be used to interconnect DetNet aware nodes, and these DetNet nodes can map DetNet flows to 802.1 TSN flows.
-Another example, an MPLS-TE or TP domain may be used to interconnect DetNet aware nodes, and these DetNet nodes can map DetNet flows to TE LSPs which can provide the OoS requirements of the DetNet service.
+Another example, an MPLS-TE or TP domain may be used to interconnect DetNet aware nodes, and these DetNet nodes can map DetNet flows to TE LSPs which can provide the QoS requirements of the DetNet service.